norswap/autumn/doc/autumn/guide/transactionality.md

 # Transactionality

-In most parsing tools, you cannot modify external state in your parsers, or at least observe this state.
+In most parsing tools, you cannot modify state in your parsers, or at least observe this state.
 Generally, you are limited to advancing the input position and generating AST nodes.
 Autumn, on the other hand, lets you modify state and observe these modifications in other parsers, as long as you respect a few rules.

-Parsers that allow the modification and observation of parse state are sometimes called *data-dependent*, *stateful* or context-sensitive* (no relation with Chomsky's Context Sensitive Grammars).
+Parsers that allow the modification and observation of parse are sometimes called *data-dependent*, *stateful* or *context-sensitive* (no relation with Chomsky's Context Sensitive Grammars).

 In particular, you can perform any modification that you want, as long as you supply a way to roll